 Most DeFi protocols are specifically developed to integrate and complement each other.
 This feature enables developers to build new applications on top of others and diversify the offer of services in the DeFi ecosystem.

-In decentralized finance, you don’t need to make trips to the bank, nor do you need their approval to trade your assets or to borrow and lend them as you please.
-In DeFi, you only need a valid connection to the Internet, a crypto wallet, and a good understanding of how cryptocurrencies work.
+In decentralized finance, you don’t need to make trips to the bank, nor do you require their approval to trade your assets or to borrow and lend them as you please.
+In DeFi, you only need a good connection to the Internet, a crypto wallet, and a good understanding of how cryptocurrencies work.

 Compliance and KYT